ShimonschlessingerHW/git-project-shimon/README.md

 --

 GP 4.3

 GitWrapper - new wrapper class for Git
 init: calls Git.initRepo
 add: indexes and blobs the filepath given
 commit: copy of Git.makeCommit without the scanner
 checkout: WIP (I'm not quite sure how it's supposed to work)

+--

+Final Testing + Extras

+FIXED: HEAD is no longer in the objects folder
+FIXED: Date no longer throws exceptions when making commits full wraper test implemented